Why Installing Windows & Doors Correctly is so Important

-Window & Door openings are breaches in a building envelope that need to be carefully managed in order to prevent moisture damage and air leakage in homes as well as to save energy.
-Water leaks from around windows and doors are the visible result of a poor fitting or sealing job, but that's far from where it ends.
-If there are air leaks from around windows and doors, not only is a home inefficient - ie. It's losing energy - but it's susceptible to condensation forming around these areas creating moisture that can be hidden within the wall framing or insulation and causing problems later.
+Window and door openings are breaches in a building envelope that need to be carefully managed in order to prevent moisture damage and air leakage in homes as well as to save energy.
+Water leaks from around windows and doors are the visible result of a poor installation, If there are air leaks from around windows and doors, not only is a home inefficient and wasting energy, it's susceptible to damage.
+Condensation can form in these areas and deposit moisture insde the walls and damage both insulation and framing structures.

-When installing windows and doors in a home, it's essential to put comprehensive strategies in place to manage moisture in all forms, being air leakage, condensation on windows which can be hard to stop, wind-driven rain & snow, as well as a straight-forward downpour, in addition to being as Eco-Friendly as possible in the process.
+When installing windows and doors in a home, it's essential to put comprehensive strategies in place to manage moisture in all forms being air leakage.
+That may be condensation on windows which can be hard to stop, wind-driven rain and snow, or just a straight forward downpour.

 - Angled bottom sills: by building your sills on a slight angle out, any water that finds its way in will be directed to the exterior.